AliHaider332/Development-journey/README.md

 - `/daraz-clone` – A static homepage clone of the popular e-commerce site Daraz.
 - `/my-cv` – A basic online resume built using HTML only.
-- `/quaid-e-azam-bio` – A tribute page for Quaid-e-Azam Muhammad Ali Jinnah.
+- `/quaid-e-azam-bio` – A blog-style biography page for Quaid-e-Azam Muhammad Ali Jinnah.
 - `/job-application-form` – A simple job application form built using HTML and styled with CSS.

 ---

 ## 🚀 Projects Overview

 ---

 ### 📄 1.
 Personal CV Website